 It's called the Norwegian Church Abroad (or Sjømannskirken) and it will be the hub for all Norwegians during the 2010 Games.

-"For every Olympic event we have a small place where we invite Norwegians to come," said Asbjorn Wilkensen, the overseas operations director of Sjømannskirken, who was in Whistler last week.
+"For every Olympic event we have a small place where we invite Norwegians to come," said Asbjorn Wilkensen, the overseas operations director of Sjømannskirken.

-At the 2010 Games that place will be in MY Millennium Place.
+At the 2010 Games that place is in MY Millennium Place.
 It's a place where Scandinavians can come for some waffles and coffee, read the paper from "home" and speak to fellow countrymen.
 Wilkensen describes it as a place for cultural, social and spiritual events.

 It's also a place to celebrate medal victories - "hopefully many of them," said Wilkensen.

 More than 4,000 people stopped into the Sjømannskirken at the 2006 Torino Games and the doors are open in Whistler too.